 With apologies to Cy Young, Walter “Big Train” Johnson is the greatest pitcher of all time, posting up 10 straight 20 win seasons on his way to 417 wins, 110 of them by shutout -- a record that will stand forever -- and all that while pitching for the woeful Washington Senators.
 How good was Johnson?
 He won a World Series with THE SENATORS!!!
 When Walter Johnson passed away, he was immortalized with a memorial at D.C.’s old Griffith Stadium.
 Johnson was so beloved that, when the stadium was torn down, his monument was saved and moved to Bethesda and the high school that bears his name, Walter Johnson High School.
 The monument is now inside the school and only available to visitors on special occasions.

 Arthur W. Purdue Stadium is not just home to the Delmarva Shorebirds, single-A affiliate of the Baltimore Orioles, it’s also home of the Eastern Shore Baseball Hall of Fame.
-This fan-friendly museum offers a fascinating look into the baseball-crazy history of the shore featuring MLB Hall of Famers Jimmie Foxx and Frank “Homerun” Baker and greats like Delino DeShields and Harold Baines.
+This fan-friendly museum offers a fascinating look into the baseball-crazy history of the shore featuring MLB Hall of Famers Jimmie Foxx, Frank “Homerun” Baker, and Harold Baines.

 We don’t have to tell baseball fans about Oriole Park at Camden Yards.
 Since its opening in 1992, “The Yard” has set the standard by which all parks since have been judged.
 But you may not know that the stadium’s club level is home to a treasure trove of Baltimore baseball memorabilia.
 See gold gloves earned by players like Brooks Robinson, Cal Ripken Jr, and Manny Machado, MVP awards, and World Series Trophies between innings, then step out and watch baseball history in the making.

 The African-American Hot Sox first took to the field all the way back in 1915.
 100 years later, the Smithsonian celebrated the team and its history as part of an exhibit called “Home Town Teams: How Sports Shaped America.”
-Now that tribute is on display at the Galesville Community Center.
 The Hot Sox played on Sundays after church and fans were treated to home-cooked, Maryland staples like crab cakes and fried chicken.
 The Hot Sox integrated in 1967 and continued to play until 1986 and Hot Sox Field at Wilson Park is one of the nation’s few surviving sandlot fields.

-Sure, Maryland is home to a ton of baseball history, but we’re also home of the Baltimore Orioles and the games bright future with the Delmarva Shorebirds, Aberdeen Ironbirds, Bowie Baysox, Hagerstown Suns, Frederick Keys and Southern Maryland Blue Crabs farm teams.
-Find out more about all seven pro squads here, and plan a craft beer and baseball trip around Maryland with our great Baseball and Brews tour.
+Sure, Maryland is home to a ton of baseball history, but we’re also home of the Baltimore Orioles and the games bright future with the Delmarva Shorebirds, Aberdeen Ironbirds, Bowie Baysox, Frederick Keys, and Southern Maryland Blue Crabs farm teams.
+Find out more about all the pro squads here.